jgyates/genmon/README.md

     # be True to use this feature.
     # This option is only applicable to the web app.
     #http_pass = password

+    # (Optional) This parameter will allow the HTTP port to be set by the web
+    # interface.
+The default is 8000, but this setting will override that
+    # value.
+This option is only applicable to the web app.
+    #http_port = 80

 ## Configuring mymail.py